ONSdigital/business-index-dataload/docs/bi-dataload-step-1.md

 #### Oozie Task Definition ####

-* Assumes files are installed in HDFS `hdfs://dev4/user/appUser`.
+* Assumes JAR files are installed in HDFS `hdfs://dev4/ons.gov/businessIndex/lib`.
 * It may be possible to tweak the various Spark memory settings to use less memory, but this configuration seems to work OK with current data-sets.

 Page 1 Field | Contents